dimitri-nicolo/calico/visibility/elastic/flow/processpath.md

 ### Privileges

-This feature requires hostPID to be set to true in calico-node daemonset. `hostPID` when set to true provides access to the host process ID namespace.
+For full functionality, this feature requires the calico-node daemonset to have access to the host's PID namespace.
+The Tigera Operator will automatically grant this extra privilege to the daemonset if the feature is enabled in the operator's LogCollector resource, as described below.

 ### Concepts

 #### eBPF kprobe programs

-eBPF is a Linux kernel technology that allows safe mini-programs to be attached to various hooks inside the kernel. eBPF kprobe program is attached to sys_execve to read process path and arguments.
+eBPF is a Linux kernel technology that allows safe mini-programs to be attached to various hooks inside the kernel.
+To collect the path and arguments of short-lived processes, this feature uses an eBPF kprobe program.

 #### Reading from /proc/pid